fsuri/Basil_SOSP21_artifact/README.md

 We have included screenshots below for easy usebility.
 Follow the [cloudlab manual](http://docs.cloudlab.us/) if you need additional information for any of the outlined steps.

 If you face any issues with registering, please make a post at the [Cloudlab forum](https://groups.google.com/g/cloudlab-users?pli=1).
 Replies are usually very swift during workdays on US mountain time (MT).
 Alternatively -- but *not recommended* --, if you are unable to get access to create a new project, request to join project "morty" and wait to be accepted.
-Reach out to mlb452@cornell.edu if you are not accepted, or unsure how to join.
+Reach out to Matthew Burke <matthelb@cs.cornell.edu> if you are not accepted, or unsure how to join.

 ![image](https://user-images.githubusercontent.com/42611410/129490833-eb99f58c-8f0a-43d9-8b99-433af5dab559.png)